 Communion: Each week, we gather around the Lord’s Table.
 Jesus called us to do this in remembrance of his sacrifice for us.
-It is also a foretaste of the heavenly banquet where we will enjoy communion with Christ forever and a sign of our union with Christ, that we have been joined with him in his death and in his life.
+It is also a foretaste of the heavenly banquet, where we will enjoy communion with Christ forever, and a sign of our union with Christ, that we have been joined with him in his death and in his life.

 We do not believe in “transubstantiation” (the idea that the bread and wine become the body and blood of Jesus in a literal fashion).
 We believe that it is more than a memorial, however, in which we simply remember that Christ died for us.
 It is a time of real presence, when Jesus communicates himself and his grace to us.

-Blessing: The priest speaks a word of blessing over us because we are indeed a people who have been blessed in Christ.
+Blessing: The pastor speaks a word of blessing over us because we are indeed a people who have been blessed in Christ.
 We often also use this time to remember what Christ has done for us by “sending our sins to the cross and setting our hopes on the risen Christ.”